It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Time spent selling

-This is probably the hardest metric to measure.
-I personally haven't cracked this yet.
+Probably the hardest metric to measure in this article, I personally haven't quite cracked this yet.

-And then working with teams to streamline the number of meetings we have, that sort of thing.
-If we can even improve time spent selling by 5% imagine the type of returns we could get from that.
+If we can improve time spent selling by even just 5%, imagine the type of returns we could get from that.

-This is a really hard one, I don't know how to measure time spent selling unless I actually pull calendar data and get IT to help me work out how many hours a week our reps are in non-client-facing meetings and go from there.
+But this is a really hard one.
+I don't know how to measure time spent selling unless I actually pull calendar data and get IT to help me work out how many hours a week our reps are in non-client-facing meetings and go from there.

-But there's a lot of consulting agencies that actually help with this that could be a good starting point if this is a big area of concern for you.
+But there are a lot of consulting agencies that actually help with this – that could be a good starting point if this is a big area of concern for you.

 Product knowledge

-With your product knowledge, if you have a wide portfolio of products and services, chances are you also have revenue targets for each of those parts of the portfolio, which ultimately feed up to your overall revenue goal.
+If you have a wide portfolio of products and services, chances are you also have revenue targets for each of those parts of the portfolio, which ultimately feed up to your overall revenue goal – which is worth keeping in mind.

 Portfolio concentration

-One of the things you can do is look at the portfolio concentration of what people are selling and see if that aligns with the expected distribution from a revenue targeting perspective.
+One of the things you can track is the portfolio concentration of what your reps are selling and see if that aligns with the expected distribution from a revenue targeting perspective.

-If we expect product A is going to be our breadwinner for the organization but product B is what sellers are selling the most, there's a discrepancy there and we need to figure out why.
+If we expect product A is going to be our breadwinner for the organization but product B is what sellers are selling the most, that means there's a discrepancy there and we need to figure out why that is.

 Certification completion

-I like to go back to basics and do certification completion, retrain everyone on product A, and really focus on product A for a while and make that the focus of the team from a training enablement coaching perspective.
+I also like to go back to basics and look at certification completion ratios.
+Start by retraining everyone on product A and really focusing on product A for a while – make that the focus of the team from a training, enablement, and coaching perspective.

 Using metrics

-I mentioned already using metrics to inform your programming.
-Let me walk you through an example of one thing I did at Axiom.
+Earlier, I mentioned using metrics to inform your enablement programming.
+Let me walk you through a clear-cut example of how I did this in a previous role.

-I had this hypothesis that maybe our discovery process wasn't super-efficient.
-It was taking four meetings to get an opportunity generated and we were actually hoping it'd be closer to two.
+I had this hypothesis that maybe our discovery process wasn't as efficient as it could be.
+It was taking four meetings to get an opportunity generated, and we were actually hoping it'd be closer to two.

-It led me to believe our meetings just weren't super effective.
-I worked with our Rev Ops team and I asked them, "Hey, for all the new logos that we did in whatever year, can you pull all of this data for me, and let's dissect it and see where some areas of opportunity are".
+Hey – for all the new logos that we did in Year X – can you pull all of that data for me?
+Let's dissect it and see where some areas of opportunity are.

-We started off with, from the first time a BDR/SDR contacted a prospect to actually getting the meeting, how many days was that?
+We started off by looking at the period from the first time a BDR or SDR contacted a prospect to actually getting the meeting.
+How many days was that?
 And how many touches did it take?

-• 5% better conversion would result in how many more meetings,
+• 5% better conversion would result in X many more meetings,

-• Which translated to how many more wins, and we knew it took how many meetings per win to basically calculate that,
+• Which translated to X many more wins, and we knew it took how many meetings per win to basically calculate that,

-• 5% improvement would mean this many million in additional revenue.
+• 5% improvement would mean $X million in additional revenue.

-• And once the opportunity was created, how long it took to close.
+• And once the opportunity was created, how long did it take to close?

-If you look at the data and metrics that way and calculate the revenue impact we could have if we improve these things, executives would love to see that.
+If you look at the data and metrics that way and calculate the revenue impact you could have if we improve these things, that's great.

-The CRO is not going to turn down an additional X million in revenue, with a relatively small percentage of improvement.
+Executives love to see that sort of work.
+The CRO is not going to turn down an additional $X million in revenue, especially with a relatively small percentage of improvement.

-One of the things I'm thinking about at Andela is, if we want to focus on discovery, I'm going to spend the entire quarter focusing on discovery and that's what we're going to focus on and we're going to focus on that 5% improvement of our discovery efficiency and measure from there.
+Going forward, one of the things I thinking when planning is if we want to focus on discovery, I'm going to spend the entire quarter focusing on discovery.
+That's what we're going to focus on to find that 5% improvement of our discovery efficiency and measure from there.

 Program metrics

-When it comes to program metrics, don't forget about them.
-Sheevaun Thatcher is the Head of Enablement at Ringcentral and she and I chatted a few years ago, one of the things she said that stuck out to me was, "If we can't measure the impact of a program, then we just don't do it".
+When it comes to program metrics, don't forget about them!
+I chatted with Sheevaun Thatcher (Ex-enablement at RingCentral, Salesforce, now Demandbase) a few years ago, and one of the things she said that stuck out to me was:

-It's similar to what I said at the beginning, metrics can be your bad cop if you're getting inundated with all of these requests that lack focus, have metrics be that focal point for you.
+It's similar to what I said at the beginning – metrics can be your bad cop if you're getting inundated with requests that lack focus.
+Let metrics be that focal point for you.

-Let's take this discovery call program as an example.
+Let's take a discovery call program as an example:

 Baseline